Videos

 • Reports alleging supervisory/management inaction require special handling and are investigated at a management level at least one organizational level above the level of the personnel reported to the NSRS.

-• The independent investigator reports back to NASA’s top safety leadership team on a regular basis with their findings and proposed mitigations.
-The NSRS report is not closed out until all agreed-upon mitigations have been completed and accepted by NASA’s top safety leadership team.
+• The independent investigator reports back to the NSRS program manager on a regular basis with their findings and proposed corrective actions.
+The NSRS report is not closed out until all agreed-upon corrective actions have been completed.

 • If you are not satisfied with NASA’s response to a safety concern or hazard, you still have another option: You can choose to elevate your concerns to the Office of Federal Agency Safety and Health Programs in the Occupational Safety and Health Administration within the Department of Labor, found here.